-It is observed that since the 80's many Latin American countries, particularly in South America, have found themselves in the process of bankruptcy reforms to improve their system, looking to provide a more attractive environment for business.
-In their majority, the main change concerns the creation of the reorganization procedure, allowing the survival of viable business in financial distress and deviations of APR.
-Besides, changes that reduce costs of the bankruptcy procedure were also the main target as in Brazil and Ecuador that simplify their legislations looking to raise the agility of the procedure, and the creation of out-of-court reorganization procedure done in Brazil, Colombia, and Bolivia.
-Reaching this goal, the amount to be divided between creditors tends to increase, reducing the cost of capital.
+It has been observed since the 80's that many Latin American countries, particularly in South America, have found themselves in the process of bankruptcy reforms to improve their system, aiming at providing a more attractive environment for business.
+In their majority, the main change concerns the creation or the improvement of the reorganization procedure, allowing specially the survival of viable business in financial distress.
+Besides, changes that reduce costs of the bankruptcy procedure were also an important target as in Brazil and Ecuador that simplify their legislations attempting to raise the agility of the procedure; and the creation of out-of-court reorganization procedure done in Brazil, Colombia, and Bolivia.
+Reaching this goal, the amount to be divided among creditors tends to increase, reducing the cost of capital.

 Chile was the first to reform its system at the beginning of the 80's.
-The new law clearly defined the rights of each creditor and replaced public officials with private officials.
-The first change works to improve the forecast of creditors' return in insolvency states; the second change reduces the bureaucracy, cost and time of the process.
-The reform diminished the cost of capital, raised investments and the efficiency, and fostered a large ratio private credit/GDP and growth, all factors very important to the economy.
+The new law clearly defined the rights of each creditor and replaced public officials for private officials.
+The first change operates to improve the forecast of creditors' return in insolvency states; the second change reduces the bureaucracy, cost and time of the process.
+The reform diminished the cost of capital, raised investments and the efficiency, fostered a large ratio private credit/GDP and growth, all factors very important to the economy.
 Moreover, a good guarantee system, like mortgage for housing, and an efficient enforcement procedure support the well functioning of Chilean bankruptcy law.
 However, Chile still has many negative aspects in its insolvency system.
-The current law does not have the objective to keep viable business alive (high possibility of type I error); does not provide incentives to creditors in monitoring debtors (increasing the possibility of fraud); the average time of the procedure is (still) too long (5.6 years); it misses specialized courts in bankruptcy; etc. All this problems motivates new recommendations to reform the Chilean bankruptcy system.
+The current law does not have the objective to keep viable business alive (high possibility of type I error); does not provide incentives to creditors in monitoring debtors (more possibility of fraud); the average time of the procedure is (still) too long; it misses specialized courts in bankruptcy etc. All these problems motivate new recommendations to reform the Chilean bankruptcy system.

-In 1994 the Mexican bankruptcy law from 1943 proved to be insufficient to respond effectively to the problems provided by the economic crisis, and a new commercial bankruptcy law began to be considered.
-The new law was passed in May 2000.
-The main purpose of the reform was to encourage restructuring of commercial debtors in financial distress and to provide for an orderly liquidation of the estate, if necessary.
-Both measures look to reach a higher return of the insolvent firm.
-The first one gives the opportunity to efficient firms keep itself alive, improving the balance between liquidation and reorganization and therefore reduces filtering failure problems, and the second one avoids the inefficient dismantlement of the firms' asset caused by the uncoordinated debt collection.
-Some of the most important features of the reform were that: the federal district court is given original and exclusive jurisdiction over bankruptcy cases; the Federal Institute of Bankruptcy Specialists ("IFECOM") was created to supervise insolvency administrators and establish rules of procedures for insolvency cases (good at first site); guidelines were established for the administration and disposition of the bankruptcy estate; and international cooperation is facilitated by the adoption, with the reciprocity clause, of UNCITRAL Model Law on Cross Border Insolvencies.
-The negative aspect is that all process is too bureaucratic and very dependent of the IFECOM.
+In 1994 the Mexican bankruptcy law from 1943 proved to be insufficient to respond effectively to the problems provided by the economic crisis and a new commercial bankruptcy law began to be considered.
+The new law that passed in May 2000 was designed to provide restructuring for commercial debtors as an alternative for viable distressed firms and an orderly liquidation of the estate, if necessary.
+Both measures work to increase the return of the insolvent firm.
+The first one gives the opportunity to efficient firms to keep themselves alive, improving the balance between liquidation and reorganization and therefore reducing filtering failure problems - which enhance the efficiency of the production factors-; and the second one avoids the inefficient dismantlement of the firms' asset caused by the uncoordinated debt collection.
+Even if it may seem that the new law favors restructuring, a careful reading reveals that the reform may be proliquidation, looking to strengthen creditors' rights and enhance resource allocation (both liquidation and restructuring were secondary).
+Some of the most important features of the reform were that: the federal district court is given original and exclusive jurisdiction over bankruptcy cases; the Federal Institute of Bankruptcy Specialists ("IFECOM") was created to supervise insolvency administrators and establish rules of procedures for insolvency cases (good at first sight); guidelines were established for the administration and disposition of the bankruptcy estate; and international cooperation is facilitated by the adoption, with the reciprocity clause, of UNCITRAL Model Law on Cross Border Insolvencies.
+The negative aspect is that the whole process is too bureaucratic and very dependent on the IFECOM.